epomatti/azure-cheatsheet/README.md

 To take action with budgets, create a Budget and associate to an Action Group from (Azure Monitor) Alert.

-If you wish for example, to turn off resources, it would be created with an Automation Book.
+If you wish for example, to turn off resources, it would be created with an Automation Runbook.